-7.2.3 Advanced Diploma in Computer Based Accounting
+Advanced Diploma in Computer Based Accounting

 Advanced Diploma in Computer Based Accounting has been designed to provide participants with advanced knowledge and skills in the applications of Accounting, Auditing, Taxation and Finance in a computerized environment.
 Thus, it is aimed to enable participants to enhance their careers in the accounting profession by acquiring the latest knowledge and skills relating to Computer Based Accounting.
 This is a Diploma Programme of one year duration.
 It is conducted over two semesters encompassing eight courses of study (course units).
-Those who posses following education qualifications are eligible to apply for this programme: Diploma in Computer Based Accounting offered by Department of Accounting, University of Sri Jayewardenepura; A3 Examination of AAT; Business
+Those who posses following education qualifications are eligible to apply for Diploma programme: Computer Based Accounting offered by Department of Accounting, University of Sri Jayewardenepura; A3 Examination of AAT; Business Level of CA Sri Lanka; Operational Level Examination of CIMA (UK) or CMA Sri Lanka; Skills Level of ACCA (UK) or any other academic or professional qualification in IT or Accounting subject to the approval of the University Senate.